 The procedure itself is quite quick, especially if the wax has been pre-softened.
 Generally speaking, your nurse will have you in and out the door within half an hour.
 Sometimes for particularly dry and stubborn impacted wax, softening is required to make the procedure more comfortable.
 If this is the case, we can provide a complimentary return visit the following week.

 Overall, micro-suction is often quick, well tolerated, and does not expose the ear to moisture.
-It has even been endorsed by the Tasmanian branch of the Australian Medical Association.

 If you still have questions or concerns, feel free to contact the friendly Earworx team.
 We’re more than happy to help and assist you in relieving those wax-related symptoms.